Webpage Design

 - Firebug for Firefox - Edit CSS live in a browser window; ideal for those pixel-perfect moments.

-Write your XHTML and CSS code in Notepad++, create and edit your images in Paint.NET, preview the results in Firefox and then upload to your web server using FileZilla.
+Write your HTML and CSS code in Notepad++, create and edit your images in Paint.NET, preview and check the results in Firefox and then upload to your web server using Fire FTP.

 If you prefer working in an integrated development environment, take a look at Aptana Studio.
 In a nutshell, it's Dreamweaver without the WYSIWYG editor and because it's open source, there is a free version.